kopkunka55/cqrs-dynamodb-fargate-postgresql-ktolin/README.md

 [Onion Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software))

 CQRS is designed based on DDD.
-In this projec, software architecture is constructed by Onion architecture pattern, which is one the pattern to archive DDD.
+In this project, software architecture is constructed by Onion architecture pattern, which is one of the pattern to archive DDD.
 The design of each layer is following.

 |  Layer | Package  |
 |---------|-------|